Daiqua/Entrevoisins_Travail/README.md

 ## Installation

-Download the application code at the following url: https://github.com/Daiqua/Entrevoisins_Travail
+Download or clone the application code available at the following url: https://github.com/Daiqua/Entrevoisins_Travail

 - Load it on Android Studio
-- Once the application fully loaded, go to Run-->Run app
+- Once the application fully loaded, sync Gradle and go to Run-->Run app
-- If app does not appear, Run the file ListNeighbourActivity (app/java/ui.neighbour_list/)